pyca/cryptography/docs/development/test-vectors.rst

 ~~~~~~~~~~~~~

 * Blake2 - Generated as part of the OpenSSL commit that added Blake2
   functionality.
+Can be found in the OpenSSL repository under
-Verified against the reference implementation of Blake2.
+  ``test/evptests.txt``.
+Verified against the reference implementation of
+  Blake2.

 HMAC
 ~~~~